What To Do With Unripe Pears | 3 Easy Pear Recipes

 Pear Sauce Recipe

-Now, once you’ve gotten to this point you may have an overabundance of stewed pears.
-If that’s the case, take it one step further and make pear sauce!
+If you decide to try stewed pears, but have an overabundance that haven’t been eaten, take it one step further and make pear sauce!

 Pear sauce is just like applesauce, but with pears.